pwdel/postgresloginapiherokudockerflask/README.md

 * Getting flake8 working.
 * Getting this working: # RUN addgroup -S app && adduser -S app -G app
 * SECRET_KEY, DEBUG, and ALLOWED_HOSTS
+* Redis for database concurrent connections, if in fact we get a lot of activity on the app.

 Flask Bootstrap